Optimizing spatial joins for trajectory-to-zone matching

 zone_idx_map = zones_gdf.index.values

-results = []
+results: list[pd.DataFrame] = []

 for start in range(0, len(traj_gdf), chunk_size):

-chunk = traj_gdf.iloc[start:start + chunk_size]
+chunk = traj_gdf.iloc[start : start + chunk_size]

 traj_geoms = chunk.geometry.values